puristajs/purista/website/doc/handbook/2_building_business-logic/schemas.md

 # Schemas and Validation in PURISTA

-PURISTA is highly using schemas.
-Schemas are used for validations, typescript type generation and other generations like OpenApi definitions.
+PURISTA heavily utilizes schemas for various purposes.
+Schemas play a crucial role in validation, TypeScript type generation, and the creation of other structures such as OpenAPI definitions.

-PURISTA itself supports a wide range of schema libraries - thanks to [Typeschema.com](https://typeschema.com/#coverage).
-But, it is recommended to use [Zod](https://zod.dev/) as schema library, as there is a large eco-system around, which enables us to provide features like OpenApi schema generation.
+While PURISTA offers support for a wide range of schema libraries, particularly thanks to [Typeschema.com](https://typeschema.com/#coverage), it is strongly recommended to utilize [Zod](https://zod.dev/) as the primary schema library.
+This recommendation is due to the extensive ecosystem surrounding Zod, which enables the implementation of advanced features like OpenAPI schema generation.

-__Only Zod schema will have first class support in PURISTA!__
+It's important to note that only Zod schemas will receive first-class support within PURISTA.

-We also provide a helper `extendApi`for Zod schema, to enable some cool features.
+Additionally, we provide a helper function called `extendApi` for Zod schemas, which enables the implementation of various advanced features.

-As an example:
+For example:

 ```typescript
 import { extendApi } from '@purista/core'